mjfactor/mjfactor/README.md

 Hi — I’m mjfactor 👋

 I’m a software engineer who loves AI integrations.
-I focus on practical, reliable solutions that bring AI features into products — chat, recommendations, embeddings, and automation using pre-trained models and APIs.
+I focus on practical, reliable solutions that bring AI features into products: chatbot, recommendations, embeddings, and automation using pre-trained models and APIs.

 What I do
 - Build web apps and APIs that integrate pre-trained AI models and APIs